New Deal Summary, Programs, Policies, and Its Success

 There is also a Supplemental Security Income program that pays benefits to disabled children and adults with limited income.
 There's also a Special Benefits program for qualified World War II veterans.

 The minimum wage is the lowest legal wage companies can pay workers.
-The U.S. current national minimum wage is $7.25 per hour.
+As of 2019, the U.S. current national minimum wage is $7.25 per hour.
 The purpose of minimum wage laws is to stop employers from exploiting desperate workers.
 The minimum wage should provide enough income to afford a living wage.
 That is the amount needed to provide enough food, clothing, and shelter.
 Unfortunately, Congress hasn't raised it enough to pace with inflation.
 In fact, at 40 hours per week for 52 weeks, the minimum wage translates to $15,080 a year.

 That is more than the federal poverty level for a single person but is lower than the poverty level for a family of four.
 In other words, if someone were trying to support a family by making minimum wage, they would qualify for federal poverty assistance.

 The SEC regulates stocks, bonds, and mutual funds, making investing safer.
 The SEC also provides information to help you invest through Investor.gov.
-It provides basic education, such how the markets work, asset allocation, and a review of the different retirement plans.
+It provides basic education, such as how the markets work, asset allocation, and a review of the different retirement plans.
 It has a section on How to Select a Broker.
 It provides financial planning tools, such as how much you need to retire.

 The FDIC insures savings, checking, and other deposit accounts up to $250,000 per account at each bank.
 For some joint accounts, the FDIC insures $250,000 per owner.
 The FDIC also examines and supervises about 5,250 banks, more than half of the total system.
 When a bank fails, the FDIC steps in.
 It sells the bank to another one and transfers the depositors to the purchasing bank.
 The transition is seamless from the customer's point of view.